Daniel-Griffiths/csv-php/README.md

 # CSV

-A quick utility library for working with CSV's in PHP
+A quick utility library for working with CSV's in PHP.
+See `/tests` for examples.

 ## Installation